Environment

 1. 1

-Identify the likely cause.
+Identify the likely cause first.
 Is the water source municipal tap water?
 Has the plant been in the same potting mix for 2+ years with regular fertilization?
-Are the affected leaves only on one side (physical damage)?
-Use this to select the appropriate fix.
+Are the affected leaves only on one side of the plant, near an obstacle?
+Use these questions to select the right fix rather than guessing.

 2. 2

 If fluoride looks like the culprit, switch to filtered, distilled, or collected rainwater going forward to stop adding more of it.
-To clear out what's already built up in the root zone, pour fluoride-free water through the pot until several times its volume has drained out the bottom, and repeat that flush every couple of months.
+To clear what's already built up in the root zone, pour fluoride-free water through the pot until several times the pot's volume has drained out the bottom, and repeat that flush every couple of months.

 3. 3

-For salt accumulation: flush the soil thoroughly as described above.
-Reduce or eliminate fertilization — cast iron plant does not require frequent feeding.
-At most, apply a very diluted balanced liquid fertilizer (quarter strength) 2–3 times per year during the growing season.
+For salt accumulation, flush the soil thoroughly using the same method.
+Reduce or eliminate fertilization — cast iron plant does not need frequent feeding.
+At most, apply a very diluted balanced liquid fertilizer at quarter strength 2–3 times per year during the growing season.

 4. 4

-For physical damage: reposition the plant so leaf tips have at least 12 inches of clearance from walls, furniture, and traffic paths in all directions.
+For physical damage, reposition the plant so leaf tips have at least 12 inches of clearance from walls, furniture, and traffic paths in all directions where the leaves naturally arch.

 5. 5

-For appearance, snip off the crispy tips following the natural point of each leaf blade rather than squaring them off — the cut won't regrow, but a shaped trim on this plant's long arching leaves reads far less obviously as damage than a blunt cut would.
-Existing brown tips are cosmetic, not a sign the plant itself is failing.
+For appearance, snip off the crispy tips following the natural point of each leaf blade rather than squaring them off — the cut tissue won't regrow, but a shaped trim on this plant's long arching leaves reads far less obviously as damage than a blunt cut would.

 Prevention